4 Types of Soba Dishes without using Buckwheat Noodles

 Yaki Soba (焼きそば)

-Yaki Soba, together with Ramen, buckwheat Soba, and Udon, is one of the noodle dishes that represent Japan.
+First off, Yaki Soba, together with Ramen, (buckwheat) Soba, and Udon, is one of the noodle dishes that represent Japan.

-It is made by stir-frying boiled or steamed somewhat thick wheat noodles, pork belly slices, vegetables such as cabbage, carrot, onion, and bean sprout, together in a shallow pan with some oil.
+It is made by stir-frying somewhat thick boiled or steamed wheat noodles with pork belly slices and vegetables, such as cabbage, carrot, onion, and bean sprout, in a shallow pan with some oil.

-Generally, Yaki Soba is flavored mainly with Worcester sauce, together with soy sauce, salt and pepper, during cooking.
+Generally, Yaki Soba is seasoned with Japanese-style Worcester sauce during cooking, together with soy sauce, salt and pepper.

-This noodle dish is often made in Japanese households, so a variety of instant Yaki Soba noodles, including these, are available at supermarkets in Japan.
+This noodle dish is commonly made in Japanese households, and besides a variety of instant Yaki Soba noodles, including these, are available at supermarkets in Japan.

-From the above photo, you will probably think that this is a bowl of Ramen.
+When you see the photo above, you will probably think this is a bowl of ramen.
 Yes, actually Shina Soba and Chuka Soba are synonyms for Ramen.

-There are not only Abura Soba specialty shops in Japan, but instant Abura Soba or Maze Soba noodles, like this and this, are also available in grocery stores.
+There are not only Abura Soba specialty restaurants in Japan, but you can also enjoy Abura Soba or Maze Soba in instant noodle form, like this.

 Okinawa Soba (沖縄そば)

-Since this local noodle soup is popular nationwide, you can find Okinawa Soba shops in various places in Japan.
+Since this regional noodle soup is popular nationwide in Japan, you can find restaurants that specialize in Okinawa Soba in various places around the country.